-This tutorial demonstrates how we assembly high lift tracks in house.
+This tutorial demonstrates how we assemble high lift tracks in house.
 You may also want to watch our Garage Door High Lift Track Assembly YouTube video.

 The "In-House" method of assembling the high lift tracks is mainly for employee use.
 After assembling the tracks in house, we ship them to customers as part of their entire high lift conversion kit.
 DIY customers will also find these instructions helpful when assembling their high lift kits.

 1. Gather all parts and tools pictured here.
 NOTICE: At least six vise-grips or c-clamps will come in handy, but you can do the job with fewer.

 2. Slide the curves of the two horizontal tracks together.